cadleo/redux-reset-state/README.md

 #### composeRootReducer
 It is used to wrap the `rootReducer` of your application
 #### resetMiddleware
-When the redux store is created, the `resetMiddleware` will be called, then `resetMiddleware` will deeply clone and cache the initial state of your application
+When the redux store is created, the `resetMiddleware` will be executed, then `resetMiddleware` will deeply clone and cache the initial state of your application
 #### resetReduxState
 See the usage above